yugabyte/yugabyte-db/docs/content/preview/quick-start/explore/ysql.md

     (2 rows)
     ```

-1. Verify that index is leading to faster query execution using EXPLAIN ANALYZE.
+1. Verify that index is leading to faster query execution using `EXPLAIN ANALYZE`.
 When defining an index for a specific access pattern, verify that the index is used.
-The following shows that an Index Only Scan was used, without the need for an additional Sort operation.
+The following shows that an Index Only Scan was used, without the need for an additional Sort operation:

     ```sql
     EXPLAIN ANALYZE SELECT * FROM demo WHERE val=5 ORDER BY num FETCH FIRST 3 ROWS only;